SvetlanaStoycheva/Quiz-app-react-TS/README.md

 1. I had a problem with the global uninstall of the old create-react-app version.

-- First run in the computer terminal (I think that solve the problem):
+- First run in the computer terminal (I think that solved the problem):
   - npm install create-react-app
   - npx create-react-app project-name.
-- Then: npx create-react-app my-app --template typescript
+- Then: npx create-react-app project-name --template typescript

 2. Error "Cannot use JSX unless the '--jsx' flag is provided"